The Hybrid Reality

 2. Environment chess

-This is where delivery turns into operational improv.
 Agile teams want flexible, on-demand environments.
 Test teams want stable, controlled environments.
-Both are right, and both are trapped in the same infrastructure.
-So leadership ends up managing environment contention with spreadsheet gymnastics, calendar negotiations, and expensive heroics.
+Both are right.
+Both are trapped in the same infrastructure.

 3. Governance mismatch